DongeunPaeng/moments/README.md

 - It is recommended to use `res.render` most times rather than `res.redirect`.

 - If I want to make `if` statement to check if `req.user` exists or not, I have to declare the user first.

+_Day 6_</br>

+- Don't forget to add class `w-full` to prevent words overflow to outside its container.

+- I can easily send query or `$set` via mongoose with dynamic properties by 'computed member access operator(a.k.a. square brackets).

+- I can't use `getElementById()` inside other elements because ID is meant to be unique, thus it doesn't have to be looked for inside other elements.

+- I can manipulate multiple DOM elements in a single page using for loops and querySelector, getElementsByClassName.